 The Aresti series has been designed with far greater capability potential than any aerobatic slope model that we know of, but also for simplicity.
 This approach makes the installation straightforward and practical, leads to a sailplane that is a snip to fit out, and flies like the true thoroughbred it is.

-In addition to the supplied ballast tube the kit accessory bag includes the fuselage servo tray, four plastic servo mounting frames (designed to take larger 30 mm x 35 mm wing servos), clevises and colour coded hatch covers.
-The customer will need to supply the metal wing control rods and the tail linkage pushrod ends to fit to the supplied carbon tail pushrods.
+In addition to the supplied ballast tube the kit accessory bag includes the fuselage servo tray, four plastic servo mounting frames (designed to take larger 30 mm x 35 mm wing servos), good quality metal wing clevises and pushrods, and colour coded hatch covers.
+The fuselage is fitted with two nice carbon pushods.
+The elevator servo can be fitted in the fin to simplify the installation, or in the front of the fuse to help with the CG.
+In the later case rthe customer will need to supply a belcrank to operate the all flying tail.
+In both cases the customer will need to supply the tail linkage hardware.
 The cut outs in the fuselage servo tray are for servos with a body footprint of 23 mm x 12 mm.